singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 If there are any pages within these folders which we won't want to use this changed link format, we can simply add this line to the YAML front-matter and the plugin will disregard them:

 ```
+---
 permalink: false
+---
 ```

 #### 13. Creating Content
-To see the difference between our two collections, the pages and the posts, we also need to create the posts template, so go ahead and create the post.hbt file in the templates directory.
+To see the difference between our two collections, the pages and the posts, we also need to create the posts template, so go ahead and create the *post.hbt* file in the templates directory.

-The post.hbt file:
+The *post.hbt* template file:

 ```
 {{> header}}